Summary of generation 8

 Of course I didn't, and I ended up enrolling to one of the top world universities, the old Britechester University in the Sim City province, to study law.
 I planned to study environmental legislation, to become a judge who comdammed those who polluted the planet.
 Did I already mention how naive I was?

 The college years were tough, way more so than I anticipated.
 I spent every single free minute studying to remain among the top students, and I also had to find the time to participate in the debate club and the soccer training sessions (which were a compulsory element of my scholarship).
-And that was the first time I realised I had miscalculated in evaluating my real limits, arriving to collapse on the floor out of tiredness.
+And that was the first time I realised I had miscalculated my real limits, arriving to collapse on the floor out of tiredness.

 I had to realise I couldn't do everything, and that I had to slow down, which at the time meant dropping the soccer team (and related scholarship).
 It was mostly Juno who helped me realise I was demanding myself way too much.